AngelaMeow/angelameow.github.io/_posts/2025-7-14-UX-Consulting-for -Non-Profit-Organization.md

 #### Pakas
 This was a pre-existing Wordpress site, before we started our engagement.
-During 2020’s lockdown they launched some online resources, such as workshops and video tutorials in collaboration with local artists, oriented to people interested in arts and culture.
-They needed to build a portal to formalize the project and get funding.
-But the tools and infrastructure defined at the moment were not scalable.
+During 2020’s lockdown they launched online resources such as workshops and video tutorials in collaboration with local artists.
+The resources were oriented to the public in general, not only to the ones interested in arts and culture.
+So, the organization needed their own portal to get funding.
+The tools and infrastructure used originally were not scalable, so that's when we started to work together.

-That’s when we started analysing, planning and developing their new platforms.
+After planning and developing their new platform.
+We migrated the site and improve the entire theme.
 The site is still online: [Pakashn.com](https://pakashn.com/) but we are currently migrating and consolidating all of the MUA programs and initiatives under their new institutional site: [MUAhn.com](https://muahn.com/)

 ![Legacy Pakas Website](../images/img-mua-pakas.jpg)